Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-11-THM-Intro-To-Logs.md

 **Q3: What is the process of consolidating normalised logs to enhance the analysis of activities related to a specific IP address?**

-*This one isn't initially obvious unless you've really understood the reading at the start of this chapter.
+*Hint: This one isn't initially obvious unless you've really understood the reading at the start of this chapter.
 When we consolidate multiple logs we are really adding value to our log files.
 When we add extra context to a log in the form of say, an IP address we are performing xxxxxxxxxx on the log.*

 <details>
   <summary>Spoiler warning: Answer</summary>